KRShea/KRShea.github.io/_posts/2024-03-23-fundamentals-dataviz_review.md

 ## Introduction

-Fundamentals of Data Visualization by Dr. Claus Wilke is one of those famous technical books from O'Reilly Publishing with a white background and some animal on it.
+<i>Fundamentals of Data Visualization</i> by Dr. Claus Wilke is one of those famous technical books from O'Reilly Publishing with a white background and some animal on it.
 This time it’s a Parrot.

 This is a book that’s "a mile wide and an inch thick", and I honestly can't wait to read it again, or certain chapters at least as needed.